1. Key Characteristics of Australian Kelpies

 - Life expectancy: 10–14 years

-They have almond-shaped, medium-sized eyes that come in shades of brown.
+They have almond-shaped, medium-sized eyes.

 The nose color depends on the coat color, and the well-pricked ears are slightly curved and set wide apart on the head.

 The medium-length tail is slightly curved when the dog is at rest.

 According to the American Kennel Club (AKC), coat colors may include black, blue, fawn or red, and markings include tan points.
 The European standard states that coat colors can include black, black and tan, red, red and tan, fawn, chocolate, or smoke blue.

 The Australian Kelpie can be traced to the 1870s.

 Dogs imported from Scotland — and accustomed to harsh conditions on farms — sparked the Kelpie breed’s origins in Australia.
 Ranchers needed dogs who could work long hours over large areas and endure the hot, windy climate and varied terrain.

 An estimated 100,000 Kelpies work in Australia and around the world.
 They appeared in the United States around 80 years ago and have filled working roles ever since.

 The AKC added the breed as the Working Kelpie to its Foundation Stock Service in 2014.
 The breed will move to the Herding Group upon full recognition.